virtuozzo/cloudscripting-docs/docs/examples/addon-inside-manifest.md

-#Install add-on inside manifest
+#Install Add-on inside Manifest

-This manifest install simple environment with one php apache node, php engine 7 and attach external IP address on it.
-Deatache external IP address customer can via add-on button.
+This manifest installs environment consisting of Apache PHP node with the PHP 7 engine version and attached external IP address.
+External IP address can be detached with the help of the add-on button.
 ```example
 {
 	"jpsType": "install",